Danielle Herrington Goes Braless Under Sheer Dress On Instagram

 “I’m so grateful to Carine and her team for casting me in the Philipp Plein show, which was my New York Fashion Week debut.
 I’m obsessed with Future and Nicki Minaj, who both performed, but my most starstruck moment by far was being backstage with Adriana Lima.”

 “My first big job was the Sports Illustrated swimsuit issue.
 It all happened pretty quickly after I moved to New York.
 I did test shoots for a few months geared towards landing SI, then I did the casting and booked it.
-We shot in Fiji last November―it was only my second time outside the country,” she noted, discussing her beginnings with the publication.
+We shot in Fiji last November ― it was only my second time outside the country,” she noted, discussing her beginnings with the publication.

-The model notably became the cover girl for the 2018 Swimsuit Edition, landing her squarely in the public eye.
-This year, there were three cover girls: Tyra Banks, Camille Kostek and Megan Rapinoe.
+The model notably became the cover girl for the 2018 swimsuit edition, landing her squarely in the public eye.
+This year, there were three cover girls: Tyra Banks, Camille Kostek, and Megan Rapinoe.
 While Tyra is obviously already an incredibly famous model, the cover is bound to increase fan bases for both Camille and Megan.

 View this post on Instagram